Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-xUnit-Python.md

 ### Executing the Tests
 Now you are ready to execute your tests and send the results back so Spira.
 This happens in two steps:
 - Execute the unit tests and generate the `output.xml` xUnit style report file
-- Parse the `output.xml` report file and send the results to Spira
+- Use the Spira xUnit reader on the `output.xml` file to send the results to Spira

 First run your tests using your existing framework code.
 That will generate an output file.
 We have two supplied example files you can use:

-- `junit-basic.xml` -- this is a minimalistic jUnit style example that contains several test cases nested in test suites with one test failure.
-It uses only the minimum set of attributes.
+- `junit-basic.xml`: a minimalistic jUnit style example with several test cases nested in test suites with one test failure
-- `junit-complete.xml` -- this is a more advanced, complete example that includes file attachments, URL attachments, errors, warnings, failures and additional optional xUnit attributes such as assertions, properties and standard error/output streams.
+- `junit-complete.xml`: a more advanced, complete example that includes file attachments, URL attachments, errors, warnings, failures and additional optional xUnit attributes such as assertions, properties and standard error/output streams.

-Next, you need to run the Spira results parser module `spira_xunit_reader.py` to upload the results to Spira.
-For example, with the sample tests you can use either:
+Next, you need to run the Spira XUnit reader `spira_xunit_reader` to upload the results to Spira.
+For example, with the basic example:

-`python spira_xunit_reader.py samples\junit-basic.xml spira.cfg`
+`python -m spira_xunit_reader samples\junit-basic.xml spira.cfg`

-OR

-`python spira_xunit_reader.py samples\junit-complete.xml spira.cfg`
+The first parameter is the filepath (relative) of the xUnit XML file.
 The second parameter is the location and name of the Spira configuration file `spira.cfg`.
-One you run the XML parser, you should see a message similar to the following:
+After running the python command, you should see a message similar to the following:

 ```
 Sending test results to Spira at URL 'https://myserver/spiraservice.net'.